CÉIM offers benefits for everyone involved – for 1st year students, student leaders and staff, as well as the College/School.

 - Develop the academic and life skills to get the most out of their time at University of Galway

 - Integrate socially and widen their network by getting to know other 1st years, students in higher years and staff

 - Become more actively involved in discussing matters relevant to their learning and transition to higher education

 - Collaborate with fellow students to gain a greater understanding of complex coursework

 - Receive and give support to improve their experience of university life

-- Clarify what their goals are for their time at NUI Galway
+- Clarify what their goals are for their time at University of Galway

 - Increase their confidence

 Research conducted at various universities globally shows that participating in a number of Peer Assisted Learning (PAL) sessions can often help students to increase their grades.
 This has been shown to be the case with CÉIM at University of Galway with regular CÉIM attendees more likely to perform better academically and less likely to considering dropping out than those who attend CÉIM irregularly or not at all.